manne65-hd/Kanboard-AdvancedCardOptions/README.md

 - [x] Allow to hide the EDIT-button in collapsed view.
 - [x] Allow to view the task-description as a mouseover-tooltip in collapsed view.
 - [x] Allow to view the latest comment as a mouseover-tooltip in collapsed view.
-  - For now just copied the comments-links from the expanded to collapsed view
+  - Needs further improvement, to render as a "Kanboard-tooltip" with rendered Markdown
 - [x] Allow to indicate due-today or overdue in collapsed view.
 - [x] Allow to display tags and/or category in collapsed view.
   - Needs improvement, so that tags and category can be shown on only 1 "line"
-- [ ] Allow to view the latest comment in expanded view _(and limit the number of words to display on the card)_
+- [x] Allow to view the latest comment in expanded view
+  - Needs further improvement(currently displays up to 3 lines)
+    - Maybe make longer content scrollable with very thin scrollbars?
 - [x] Add up to 3 buttons to push the due-date of the task.
 - [x] Add up to 3 links in the task-dropdown-menu to push the due-date
 - [x] Add a button to remove the due-date of the task.